Alive24/ckb-developer-personas/personas/Tea.md

 ## 🧑‍💻 **About**

 > I'm Tea.
-It's actually "T" - the first letter in my name XD.
-I started out my career as an embedded software engineer, working in CHIP fabrication processing.
-Assembly and C++ were my main languages at the point.
-Writing Assembly bored me enough I wanted to build something observable and can reach end-users.
-I quit to enter blockchain space in 2021.
-When I first entered crypto, I joined a startup building on EOS but the last period of EOS hype died out soon after, funds dried so We moved on to EVM.
-I started again with EVM & Solidity and it was super easy to learn and adapt.
-During this time I started to read Bitcoin mastering XD and heard about CKB.
-Soon enough, funds dried again following Luna & FTX crash in 2022 - 2023.
-At the end of 2023 I quit again and this time I wanted to do solo dev.
-CKB was my next intuitive target as it seemed to be the balance point I was looking for - not too high level but also not too low.
+It's actually "T" — the first letter in my name, XD.
+I started out my career as an embedded software engineer, working in chip fabrication processing.
+Assembly and C++ were my main languages at the time.
+Writing Assembly bored me enough that I wanted to build something more observable — something that could actually reach end-users.
+So I quit and entered the blockchain space in 2021.

+When I first got into crypto, I joined a startup building on EOS.
+But the last wave of EOS hype faded soon after, funds dried up, and we moved on to EVM.
+I started again with EVM & Solidity — it was super easy to learn and adapt.
+Around that time, I also started reading Mastering Bitcoin, XD, and heard about CKB.

+Soon enough, funds dried up again after the Luna and FTX crashes in 2022.
+By the end of 2023, I quit again — and this time, I wanted to go solo.
+CKB felt like my next intuitive target.
+It seemed like the balance point I was looking for: not too high-level, but not too low either.

 - **Location**: Vietnam
 - **Timezone**: +7